 5. Empower your child

 “Lessons learned early are lessons learned for life,” says Marilyn Allen, a food allergy consultant.
-You can help prepare your child ahead of time by practicing how to ask questions about ingredients and menu items.
+Prepare your child ahead of time by practising how to ask questions about ingredients and menu items.
 Encourage them to speak for themselves — and praise them for being thoughtful and managing their food allergies.
 Marilyn suggests developing a script and list of questions together with your child, and developing a written list of allergens.

 Managing food allergies is often a team effort for the whole family.
 Take a moment to recognize the efforts of your team – your child, siblings and yourself, in making the holidays happy and relaxed for all of you.